HouseOfAres/eCommerce-build/README.md

 ### General Info
-Ares & Co. is a client-facing retail web-portal that allows customers to browse items in a retail catalog.
+Ares & Co. is a monolithic e-Commerce website that deliver products to the users.

 ### ✨ Demo
 #### Overview